 I’m going to call this one a tie.

-Before you immediately scream “this guy is NUTS” and click away, hear me out.
+But before you immediately scream, “This guy is NUTS” and click away, hear me out.

 I’m looking at this from a “streaming only” perspective.
 The NVIDIA Shield TV has an amazing graphics processor, but it doesn’t do squat if all you’re doing is watching Netflix.